eldereng/JSEP-ClassSplitting/README.md

 # Refactoring Project

-This is the replication package for the refactoring analysis project.
+This is the replication package for the paper: When and how to split classes: an exploratory study.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Download the files to your computer and check the prerequisites to reproduce the results.

 ### Prerequisites